 The forecast of global amount of expenses for the current year is the starting point for the derivation of expenses assumptions.
 This amount includes maintenance expenses, acquisition expenses and the cost of the asset management.
-For 2018, we had no overrun and one-off expenses which could be excluded from the projected expenses.

 This global expenses amount is then split between LoB and maintenance/acquisition.
 As repartition key between line-of-business and maintenance/acquisition, we use the time spend our contract managers